statamic/docs/content/collections/tags/user-forgot_password_form.md

 The email will contain a link to the URL specified in the `reset_url` parameter, along with extra query parameters.
 On that URL you must have a [user:reset_password_form](/tags/user-reset_password_form) tag to finish the task and let the user set their new password.

 > The user needs to be logged out for this tag to do anything.
-You may way to wrap the form in `{{ if logged_out }}{{ /if }}`.
+You may want to wrap the form in `{{ if logged_out }}{{ /if }}`.

 ## The email {#email}

 Once the form is submitted, an email will be sent containing the URL for resetting the password.

 This email is bundled with Statamic and will work for most people out of the box.
 However, if you'd like to customize it, you can.
-[Here's how to create custom emails][custom-emails].

 The template is named `user-reset` and should contain a `{{ reset_url }}` variable, which is the generated reset URL.